galbt/dream/README.txt

 This is just a basic pipeline which through time could be improved (classes,functions, connectors, etc).

 Boaz,
-I studied so much while preparing this task (ommiting the amount of hours that took me to complete this), so even if this pipeline is not 100% of what was expected, I still want to thank you for this opportunity.
+I learned so much while preparing this task (ommiting the amount of hours that took me to complete this), so even if this pipeline is not 100% of what was expected, I still want to thank you for this opportunity.
 I truly did my best.

 Gal Ben-Tovim